Best Practices for Construction Site Access Control

 Effective access control:

-- Prevents unauthorized individuals from entering restricted zones
+• Prevents unauthorized individuals from entering restricted zones

-- Reduces opportunities for insider theft or tampering
+• Reduces opportunities for insider theft or tampering

-- Provides clear records for compliance and investigations
+• Provides clear records for compliance and investigations

-- Enhances worker safety and accountability
+• Enhances worker safety and accountability

-Common Risks of Poor Access Management
+What Are the Risks of Poor Construction Site Access Management?

 Leaving access unchecked leads to a variety of risks:

-- Tool and equipment theft: Anyone can enter and walk off with high-value items.
+• Tool and equipment theft: Anyone can enter and walk off with high-value items.

-- Vandalism and sabotage: Unmonitored visitors can damage or delay critical work.
+• Vandalism and sabotage: Unmonitored visitors can damage or delay critical work.

-- Time theft: Workers may clock in for each other or spend time off-site unnoticed.
+• Time theft: Workers may clock in for each other or spend time off-site unnoticed.

-Job site security starts at the gate—and weak access control opens the door to all of these threats.
+Job site security starts at the gate and weak access control opens the door to all of these threats.

 Essential Elements of an Effective Access Control System